camilouribebotta/visual-essays/docs/help.md

 ### Map layers

 Maps may include optional layers.
-Mapwarper tiles and GeoJSON feature layers are currently supported.
+MapWarper tiles and GeoJSON feature layers are currently supported.

-#### Mapwarper tile layers
+#### MapWarper tile layers

-Mapwarper is an open source tool and online service that generates map tiles from image files.
+MapWarper is an open source tool and online service that generates map tiles from image files.
 A common use case for this is to overlay an historical map on base map tiles.
-Mapwarper provides tools for fitting an image to base map geocoordinates by relating map feature points.
+MapWarper provides tools for fitting an image to base map geo-coordinates by relating map feature points.

 ## Essay Authoring